GeorgeNAL/NALathletics-blog/_posts/2021-06-16-international-athletes-ncaa-championships.md

 ### European club athletics look like a sport

 International track & field student-athletes occupy an interesting intersection of two of our motivating questions.
 First, how can we keep more track & field athletes in the sport after they graduate college?
-Second, and in part as an answer to the first, what can we learn and import from the European sport model?
+Second, as part answer to the first, what can we learn and import from the European sport model?

 Our competitive and business models are based in large part on the European club system, not just in track & field but in all sports.
 The hurdles are more cultural - that is, the [culture of track & field in the US](https://nalathletics.com/blog/2021/05/20/track-and-field-value-not-thank-you) - than commercial.